EasyTeam-com/embed-sample-project/README.md

 - `JWT_PRIVATE_KEY`: The key to sign your token through the backend.
 - `PARTNER_ID`: Provided partner id.

+## Configs

+The config folder contains files to config your organization's info.
+The files are separated in:

+- geolocation
+- locations
+- organization
+- roles
+- users

 ## Integration

 Please use our integration guide available in our [mobile SDK integration](https://docs.easyteam.com/mobile-sdk-integration).